mononokai/4th-semester/datastructs-and-algorithms/notes/lecture-2.md

 - Bubble sort
   - simplest sorting algorithm
   - works by repeatedly swapping the adjacent elements if they're in the wrong order
+  - not suitable for large data sets because it is slow
 - Insertion Sort
   - similar to how we sort playing cards in our hand
   - array is virtually split into a sorted and an unsorted part
+  - values from the unsorted part are picked and placed in the correct position in the sorted part
+- Merge sort
+  - divides an array into smaller subarrays and then sorts each subarray before merging the sorted subarrays back together
+  - simply put, it divides an array into two halves, sorts each half, then merges the sorted halves back together
+  - recursively splits an array in half until it can't be split anymore, then merges the sorted subarrays
+- Quick sort
+  - takes an element as a pivot point, then partitions the array around the pivot by putting the pivot in the correct position in the sorted array

 # Dijkstra's Shortest Path #